stormpath/stormpath-documentation/source/configuration.rst

     .. warning::

-      Using environment variables for configuration is not currently support by default in the Python SDK.
+      Using environment variables for configuration is not currently supported by default in the Python SDK.
 This functionality will be released in the near future.